-In fact, in grammar theory, invariants are rare but it is full of cross-linguistic variation, just like in the case of sea-dwelling mammals.
+In fact, grammar theory is full of examples of cross-linguistic examples of variations just like in the case of sea-dwelling mammals.
 Here is an arbitrarily chosen example, namely interrogative clauses, and in particular content question.
 In Slavic languages, multiple wh-fronting is the rule.
 Germanic languages provide interrogative clauses with room for a single wh-expression in the clause initial position.
 In yet other languages, wh-items remain in situ.
 There are even languages that discriminate between two sets of wh-expressions, namely those that are fronted and those that remain in situ (Dryer 2013).

-This is not the footprint of a "Universal Grammar" as taskmaster but of different outcomes of grammar evolution.
+This is not the footprint of a "Universal Grammar" but of different outcomes of grammar evolution.
 For UG, all these variations (macro- and micro-parameters) are an embarrassment.
 A single invariant structure would suffice and be condign for an innate blueprint of a human grammar.